iron/staticfile/README.md

 ## Overview

-static-file is a part of Iron's [core bundle](https://github.com/iron/core).
+static is a part of Iron's [core bundle](https://github.com/iron/core).

 - Serve static files from a given path.